Climate Change Research

 HOW ARE ATMOSPHERIC CO2 LEVELS MEASURED?

 CO2 levels in the atmosphere are measured on regular intervals by a number of organizations, including the National Oceanic and Atmospheric Administration’s (NOAA) Earth Systems Research Laboratory.
-The laboratory does so by measuring the molecules within air samples and expresses the results in PPM.
+The laboratory measures the molecules within air samples and expresses the results in ppm.

 HOW HAVE ATMOSPHERIC CO2 LEVELS CHANGED OVER TIME?

-Measurements from the NOAA over a 60-year period illustrate a definitive and steady increase in CO2 concentrations, as shown in the graph below, from the first recording of 316 ppm in 1958 to 414 ppm as of 2020.
-Annual atmospheric CO2 levels vary naturally around 5 ppm between seasons, but are increasing by around 2 ppm annually, and the annual increase is getting larger as well.
-2018 had the highest single-year increase on record, with carbon growing by 2.87 ppm.
+Measurements from the NOAA over a 60-year period illustrate a definitive and steady increase in CO2 concentrations, as shown in the graph below, from the first recording of 316 ppm in 1958 to 424 ppm as of 2024.
+Annual atmospheric CO2 levels vary naturally by around 5 ppm between seasons, but are increasing by around 2.8 ppm annually.
+The largest year-over-year increase in atmospheric CO2 concentration on record occurred in March 2024, when the monthly average was 4.7 ppm higher than the same month in 2023.
 This is a relatively recent trend.
 Data over the past two millennia show a substantial increase in not only CO2 but also CH4 and N2O.

 HOW DO HUMAN EMISSIONS AFFECT THE EARTH’S NORMAL CARBON CYCLE?